 Martin Waterman’s widow’s agreement was much more severe.
 According to former Duxbury Town Historian, Dorothy Wentworth, “Lydia Waterman, widow of Martin, had to share her home of 40 years with Olive Wadsworth, widow of Ahira.”
-The house was literally split in two by an imaginary line running down the center of the house.
-It is uncertain whether Olive ever took up residence – one hopes not!
+The house was literally split in two by an imaginary line running down the center of the house.”
+The 1880 US Census confirms that Olive did indeed take up residence in the house.

 Olive lived a long, and we hope somewhat happy life.
 She and Ahira had six children: Harriet, Henry, Horace, Helen, Hamilton and Harrison.
 She clearly liked the letter “H” (Ahira’s six children by his first wife have no such naming scheme).
 Three of her children, unfortunately, died young.
 In her widowed years she lived with her son, Hamilton, who was a shoemaker.
-Her exact death date is uncertain, but she was still “keeping house” at the age of 83 in the 1880 US Census.
+She died in Boston in 1883, at the age of 85.